Chapter 15 : The Informants

 McGonagall narrowed her eyes at him for a moment before her expression softened and Harry could tell that she was feeling badly for him.
 He tried not to look bothered by this as he wanted answers and he knew that bristling would get him nowhere.

-‘Well Potter, as you already know, your father was on the Gryffindor quidditch team, and there wasn’t a soul who could catch the snitch quicker than James.
-I’m sure it’s where you get your talent,’ she said to him smiling, clearly remembering her all-star player.
+‘Well, as you already know, your father was a chaser on the Gryffindor quidditch team, and there wasn’t a soul who could intercept the quaffle more quickly or often than James.
+I’m sure it’s where you get your talent on a broom,’ she said to him smiling, clearly remembering her all-star player.

 Almost every line of sternness vanished from McGonagall’s face as she stared at the sixteen-year-old boy in front of her.
-He had lost so much and been through more than any child should ever have to bear.
-She wished she could do more to help him, but at least she could give him this much.
+He had lost so much and been through more than any child should ever have had to bear.
+She wished she could do more, but at least she could give him this much.

 ‘Alright, Potter,’ she agreed.
 ‘I will tell you everything you wish to know about Lily if you agree to a training session first.
 I have a couple of hours, and I think it would be beneficial.
 It is after all the weekend.’